Business New Years Resolutions Graphic

 We find this same phenomenon about how incentives work with behavior.

-We are all seeing the effects of genetic mutation with the coronavirus.
+We all get to see the effects of genetic mutation with the coronavirus.
 Getting to see and cope with rapid genetic mutation is something most people have not been fully aware of until recently.

 Changes in behavior almost always leads to changes in business and business practices.
 As business owners and managers we need to understand incentives (positive/negative reinforcement) and how they affect individuals, communities, and nations.